berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

                  ComponentType name = GameObject.GetComponent<ComponentType>();

-    - To access the GameObject that your script is attached to you can simply use the keyword **gameObject**
+    - To access the GameObject that your script is attached to you can simply use the keyword **gameObject**.
+Additionally, if you are trying to call a method on the GameObject your script is attatched to, you can call that method without a reference.
         - Ex: if you have a Health script attached to your player GameObject, and you want to change the player’s color to red directly **from within the Health script**, you can type the following:

-                gameObject.GetComponent<SpriteRenderer>.color = Color.red;
+                GetComponent<SpriteRenderer>.color = Color.red;

     - This method can also be optimized just like with **Find()**.
 It's advisable to call the method once in `Awake()` or `Start()` and store its result